joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/26/us/politics/runoff-polls-texas-paxton-cornyn.html

 **Judge Lifts West Point’s Restrictions on Civilian Professors’ Speech**\
-`A federal judge also said that the government had offered no real justification for limiting the ability of a professor who sued to express opinions in the classroom at the U.S. Military Academy.`\
+`A federal judge also said that the government had offered no real justification for limiting the ability of a professor who sued to express opinions in a Military Academy classroom.`\
 https://www.nytimes.com/2026/05/26/nyregion/west-point-trump-free-speech.html

 **How Cannes Is Grappling With Changes**\